tianjiewang2022/Modern-React-with-Redux/README.md

 # Modern React with Redux

 This repository contains a modern React application built with Redux, showcasing various features and best practices.
-If you're looking to learn or refresh your knowledge of React and Redux, this is a great place to start.

 ## Table of Contents